 Enoteca Sosta e Papi

 This is among the last of a dying breed of sweet and old-fashioned enotece – a bottle shop meets wine tavern – with wooden barrels on display and kitsch bunches of plastic grapes hanging in the entrance.
-Florentines of all ages have a deep affinity for places like Sosta e Papi, where you’ll find deeply affordable Chianti Classico sold at near cost price by the litre.
+Florentines of all ages have a strong affinity for places like Sosta e Papi, where you’ll find deeply affordable Chianti Classico sold at near cost price by the litre.
 Fill your glass and sit in with a platter of coccoli, stracchino, and prosciutto, or fill up your own glass bottles to take home.

 What to drink: A few glasses of the house wine